 To replace the coupling plate of a close coupled toilet:

-- Turn the water supply off;
+- Turn the water supply off and flush the toilet;

 - Disconnect the inlet valve from the water supply;